pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 This section gives the values that can be used for interoperability testing before IANA makes permanent assignments.
 The section will be removed when IANA makes permanent assignments.

-  * DELEG RRtype code is 61440
+  * DELEG RR type code is 61440
-  * DELEGI RRtype code is 65433
+  * DELEGI RR type code is 65433
-  * DELEG EDNS DE flag bit is 3
+  * DELEG EDNS DE flag bit is 2
   * DNSKEY ADT (Authoritative Delegation Types) flag bit is 14

 --- back